fedeghe/pangjs/README.md

         'here we get the unpushed state:', s
     ));

-// to push the changes to be effective we have to push store.push()
+// for the changes to be effective we have to push store.push()
     // here we get the pushed state .then(console.log);